 Dreams are ways in which the feeling urges which unconsciously direct so many of our decisions express themselves, are gratified, or are explored.
 Therefore the male, who appears almost as frequently in a woman’s dreams as her first love, is the man she is fantasying a romance with.
 For instance, Christine’s deepest impulse was to be wholly in a relationship with her husband Andrew.
 Difficulties he experienced in regard to sex frequently led him to withdraw his warmth, leaving Christine uncertain about where their life together was going.
-While alone visiting her family in Australia, she met David, her own age, an old friend of the family, and separated from his wife.
+While alone visiting her family abroad, she met David, her own age, an old friend of the family, and separated from his wife.
 As Christine was depending on friends and relatives instead of hotels, David offered his own place.
 Christine turned it down, but she dreamt she was secretly meeting David.
 The meetings were very pleasant, except that Christine constantly had the ‘looking over her shoulder’ feeling.

 From the dream Christine realised that she was at least considering the idea of looking for another partner.
 There was still too much good in her relationship with Andrew, however, for her to sever connections with him and be wholehearted about another man.
 This is why the meetings in the dream were ‘secret’.
 In that situation though, there could be no real pleasure for her either with Andrew or another man.
 The dream was therefore a way in which she experimented with directions, and her reactions to them, in a safe way.
 It is like being able to do something quite different in life than you are doing, then wake up and find you are safely back with no changes.
 You are then left with the possibility of changing direction, or maintaining the present one.